-A second type of portability is that of credited service.
 When credited service is portable, years of service credited to one plan are maintained even upon job change.
 For instance, even if the employee has not met the vesting standard, years of participation would be carried over into the next employer's plan and would count toward the employee's pension on the next job.
 Multiemployer pension plans are often used to illustrate service portability.
-In this case, employees may change jobs among a number of participating employers and continue to credit their service to their pension.
-With defined benefit plans, when credited service is not portable across employers, vested benefits are frozen when employees change jobs before retirement.
-Furthermore, nonvested years of participation yield no future benefits at all.
+However, the recognition of the many problems involved in implementing service-credit portability has tempered active legislation in this area.